-Gratz College Announces Master’s Fellowships in Jewish Education and Jewish Communal Service
+Gratz College Announces 3rd Cohort in Master’s Fellowships in Jewish Education, Nonprofit Management and Jewish Communal Service

 Applications accepted on a first-come, first-served basis until all positions are filled.

-Melrose Park, PA – Gratz College is delighted to announce the creation of fourteen fellowships: seven for the Gratz master’s in Jewish Education and seven for the Gratz master’s in Jewish Communal Service.
-Gratz is making these degrees more accessible to deserving candidates through a combination of significantly reduced tuition and flexible scheduling.
+Melrose Park, PA – Gratz College is delighted to announce the creation of 14 new fellowships: seven for the M.A. in Jewish Education and seven for the M.S. in Nonprofit Management for Faith-based Organizations and the M.A. in Jewish Communal Service.
+This is the third cohort of the successful Gratz College Midcareer Fellowship program which was first launched in 2013.

-For current and aspiring Jewish organizational administrators, Hillel staffers, youth group directors, day and supplementary school educators and other Jewish professionals, the Gratz master’s programs in Jewish Education and Jewish Communal Service offer the promise of greater job competency, increased marketability and more diversified skills.
-These are enviable benefits in a world where harried professionals are being asked to shoulder diverse responsibilities while their employers cut back on skills training and professional development.
-Despite the practical benefits of the master’s programs, however, insufficient financial resources and overcommitted lives create impediments for many potential students.
+For Jewish organizational administrators, Hillel staffers, youth group directors, day and supplementary school educators and all professionals working in Jewish organizations, the Gratz master’s programs in Jewish Education, Nonprofit Management and Jewish Communal Service offer the promise of greater job competency, increased marketability and more diversified skills.
+These are enviable benefits in a world where harried professionals are being asked to shoulder diverse responsibilities while their employers cut back on training and professional development.

 Gratz College is a vibrant academic institution with both on-campus and online courses in Jewish studies.
-It is the oldest college of Jewish studies in North America and the first trans-denominational Jewish college in the United States.
+Gratz College is the oldest college of Jewish studies in North America and the first trans-denominational Jewish college in the United States.
 Its teachers and scholars have been training Jewish professionals for over a century and have been providing quality Jewish education for the community as well.
-Gratz College is accredited by the Middle States Association of Colleges and Schools, is recognized by the Ministry of Education and Culture of the State of Israel, and is a constituent of the Jewish Federation of Greater Philadelphia.
+Gratz College is accredited by the Middle States Commission on Higher Education, is recognized by the Ministry of Education and Culture of the State of Israel, and is a constituent of the Jewish Federation of Greater Philadelphia.